-2010 corporate governance report
+2011 corporate governance report

-Corporate governance in Bure is regulated by Swedish law, primarily the Swedish Companies Act and NASDAQ OMX Stockholm's ("the Nordic Exchange") Rules for Issuers.
-Bure is quoted on the Mid Cap list of the NASDAQ OMX Nordic Exchange and is therefore subject to compliance with the revised rules in the Swedish Code of Corporate Governance (the Code) as of 1 February 2010.
+Corporate governance in Bure Equity AB is regulated by Swedish law, primarily the Swedish Companies Act and NASDAQ OMX Stockholm's Rules for Issuers.
+As a listed company, Bure is subject to compliance with the revised rules in the Swedish Code of Corporate Governance ("the Code") as of 1 February 2010.
 These rules are being applied successively to the extent prescribed in the Code and in pace with the issuance of statements and recommendations by advisory organisations (such as the Swedish Corporate Governance Board) on specific issues related to the Code.
-Bure Equity applies the Code and reports no deviations from the Code for the financial year 2010 aside from that regarding the company's special audit function (see section on deviations from the Code below).
+Bure Equity applies the Code and reports no deviations from the Code for the financial year 2011 aside from that regarding the company's special audit function (see section on deviations from the Code on page 59).